-As part of implementing changes to the CSAF, the Department indicated that it would adopt an incremental approach to providing increased flexibility to harvest salmon shares starting in 2016.
-This decision was subject to completion of a common Evaluation Framework to review proposals submitted with the intent to use this Framework to define principles and operational guidelines to ensure appropriate implementation of proposed harvesting flexibilities.
-The Department's Evaluation Framework was developed to assess proposals for 2016 with input from the SCC and CSAB and has been reviewed during the post-season.
-There was general agreement from DFO, the SCC and CSAB to continue using the Evaluation Framework with no updates to the principles, objectives and criteria suggested.
+As part of implementing changes to the CSAF, the Department adopted an incremental approach to providing increased flexibility to harvest salmon shares starting in 2016.
+Each proposal is assessed by the same Evaluation Framework which defines the principles and operational guidelines required by DFO to ensure appropriate implementation of proposed harvesting flexibilities.
+The Department's Evaluation Framework was developed to assess proposals with input from the SCC and CSAB.
+There continues to be agreement from DFO, the SCC and CSAB to continue using the Evaluation Framework with no updates to the principles, objectives and criteria currently in use.

-Below is a table outlining demonstration fishery proposals that were reviewed with the Department's Evaluation Framework and did not result in substantial conservation concerns.
-Please note that proposals included within this IFMP reflect wording provided by the proponents and have not been revised by DFO.
-The Department will be discussing operational details with First Nations and stakeholders to develop fishing plans, which must be approved in the area, prior to initiating fisheries.
-CSAF demonstration proposals included below will proceed in 2017 subject to operational considerations being resolved and contingent on sufficient returns for commercial harvest.
-Should operational considerations not be resolved, the demonstration fishery will not occur in 2017.
+Below is a table outlining demonstration fishery proposals that were reviewed using the Department's Evaluation Framework.
+Please note that proposals included within this draft IFMP reflect wording provided by the proponents and have not been revised by DFO.
+Outstanding operational details/elements which are being discussed in the local area are highlighted.
+For details on fishing plans for CSAF demonstrations which were implemented in previous years, please contact the relevant resource manager in the area or Cynthia Johnston (Cynthia.johnston@dfo-mpo.gc.ca).

+The Department will be discussing operational details with First Nations and stakeholders in each demonstration fishery proposal area to develop fishing plans.
+Fishing plans must be approved in the area, prior to initiating fisheries.
+Based on final evaluations and feedback and discussion through the draft IFMP process, CSAF demonstration proposals deemed not to have substantial conservation concerns and are feasible to implement will be included in the final IFMP.
+These CSAF demonstration fisheries will then proceed, subject to operational considerations being resolved and contingent on sufficient returns for commercial harvest.
+Should operational considerations not be resolved, the demonstration fishery will not occur in the coming season.

-Any demonstration fishery that does proceed in 2017 will be reviewed as part of the post-season review process.
+Any demonstration fishery that does proceed in 2018 will be reviewed as part of the post-season review process.
 Below is a table which outlines the section and related demonstration fishery project included within this appendix.

-Year Salmon Coordinating Committee Northern B.C.
-Commercial Salmon Advisory Board Northern B.C.
-2016 4.1 Central Coast hatchery chum (2 proposals from Heiltsuk/Kitasoo) 4.6 Central Coast coho (Area F) 2016 4.2 Nass River sockeye (2 proposals from Nisga'a Lisims Government and Gitanyow) 2016 4.3 Skeena sockeye - Area 4 (NCSFNSS) NEW 2017 4.4 Central Coast chum (Nuxalk)
+Year Approved Salmon Coordinating Committee Commercial Salmon Advisory Board Northern B.C.
+Northern B.C.
+2016 Central Coast hatchery Chum (Heiltsuk/Kitasoo) 4.1 and 4.2 Central Coast Coho (Area F) 4.10 2017 Central Coast Chum and 2018 Central Coast Chinook (Nuxalk) 4.3 2016 Nass River Sockeye (2 proposals from Nisga'a Lisims Government and Gitanyow) 4.4 and 4.5